mcollina/the-cost-of-logging/README.md

 * Faster than other JSON loggers (winston, bunyan)
 * Faster even, then non-JSON low-feature loggers (mithril, debug)

-## Why we did it

-* talk about NAP
-* Prior to pino, options weren't great

 ## Why Pino is fast